 There’s a time and place for intricate shapes, but the streamlined design of this pan will never let you down, and always releases the cake perfectly.

-Pan prep is key to a perfectly released bundt cake
+Pan prep is key to a perfectly released lemon drizzle

-- butter the pan, making sure to get all the nooks and crannies
+- Butter the pan generously, making sure to get all the nooks and crannies

-- then add a thin dusting of flour.
+- Also add a thin dusting of flour.

-- let the cake cool for 10-15 minutes after baking.
+- Let the cake cool for 10-15 minutes after baking ~ set a timer!

-- run a thin offset spatula or other flexible knife along all the edges to loosen before flipping the pan over to release the cake.
+- Run a thin offset spatula or other flexible knife along all the edges, including the center tube, to loosen before flipping the pan over to release the cake.

 WANT TO TRY THIS EASY CAKE?